mgimond/Spatial_pre2021/_book/A02-Mapping-data.md

   <img src="A02-Mapping-data_files/figure-html/unnamed-chunk-3-1.png" width="336" />

-The `tm_shape` function loads the spatial object (it can be vector or raster) and the `tm_polygons`  function is one of many `tmap` functions that dictates how the spatial object is to be mapped.
+The `tm_shape` function loads the spatial object (it can be a vector or a raster).
+The `tm_polygons`  function is one of many `tmap` functions that dictates how the spatial object is to be mapped.
 The `col` parameter defines either the polygon fill color or the spatial object's attribute column to be used to define the polygons' color scheme (thus generating a choropleth map).
 For example, to use the `Income` attribute value to define the color scheme, type:

   ```r